johan-ferns/smollm-finetuning/Readme.md

   - __finetune_sft_peft__ notebook describes the steps to setup LoraConfig and SFTConfig to fine-tune adapters.
     - Original model weights are kept frozen at the time of fine-tuning.
 Only adapter weights are updated.
     - The adapaters weights are small.
 Can be added back to the original model weights or kept separate.
+- Prompt Tuning :
+  - Soft prompts are generated from the frozen model weights.
+These prompts are vectors and not actual text although they start as actual text (example the original prompt or question that the model could not respond to).
+  - Effective if you have a big model with > 10B parameters.
+Does not seem to be effective for small models.

 ## Chapter 4 :
 - Evaluations